Tearran/configng-v2/workflow/README.md

 - `src/` — Develomnet modules (after promotion).
 - `lib/` — Assembled Bash libraries (for the final framework).
 - `workflow/` — Scripts for scaffolding, checking, and automating the workflow.
+- `modules_browsers/` - Protoype GUI emplementaions to interact with modules metadata

 ---